FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

    :align: center

 In the *Contact Medium* section, there are two different tabs.
-On the one hand, the *Shipping addresses* tab, where you can register the shipping addresses you will be able to use when creating order and purchasing products.
+On the one hand, the *Shipping addresses* tab, where you can register the shipping addresses you will be able to use when creating orders and purchasing products.

 To create a shipping address, fill in the fields and click on *Create*